 This grant is subject to the same rules as those of the Research-Creation Support for New Academics program.
 A person who benefits from this conversion remains eligible to apply for this program.

 A SSHRC postdoctoral fellowship holder who has also received a FRQSC funding offer under this program and accepted it, may benefit from this conversion, if applicable.

 6.5 Parental leave

-A postdoctoral fellowship holder may receive an additional instalment for parental leave for a maximum of 6 months, when the research is interrupted in the 6 months following the birth or adoption of a child.
+A postdoctoral fellowship holder may receive an additional instalment for parental leave for a maximum of 6 months, if the research is interrupted in the 6 months following the birth or adoption of a child and the first instalment of the fellowship has already been paid.
 This supplement cannot be divided.
 In case of a parental leave of a shorter duration, the supplement will be adjusted.

 In addition, the fellowship holder may suspend his/her research for parental leave without pay for up to one year.
 However, if the fellowship holder chooses to take the 6-month paid leave, the leave without pay is reduced to 6 months for a total leave of one year.
 These benefits are granted on analysis of the file and any supporting documents requested.
 Fellowship holders who find themselves in this situation must send an email to the program manager, who will contact them directly.

 To receive the supplement for parental leave, the fellowship holder must suspend his/her postdoctoral research.